-The Project Area is currently cultivated cropland.
-The Project, if approved, will be a ground-mounted solar energy system comprised of solar photovoltaic (PV) modules, a racking system, inverters, and underground electrical conduits connecting PV array blocks with inverters.
+The Project Area is currently cultivated agricultural fields.
+The Project, if approved, will be a groundmounted solar energy system comprised of solar photovoltaic (PV) modules, a racking system, inverters, and underground electrical conduits connecting PV array blocks with inverters.
 The access road, with a gated entrance, is located on the site for access and maintenance of inverters as well as construction access.

-Proposed site access to existing roads will be limited to the driveway off of North Road shown on the Solar Farm Development Permit Plans, provided in Exhibit C. The existing access will be improved during Final Engineering and Construction.
-Security fencing will enclose the perimeter of the Project, with road access secured through locked metal gates and a vegetative buffer to the south.
-The southwest portion of the site not containing arrays will continue to be farmed for the duration of the project.
+Proposed site access to existing roads will be limited to the driveway off of Oil Field Avenue shown on the Solar Farm Development Permit Plans, provided in Exhibit C. Security fencing will enclose the perimeter of the Project, with road access secured through locked metal gates.
 A series of internal access roads will be used to provide access to Project equipment for future maintenance.
 These roads are typically gravel and will be verified upon final design with the geotechnical engineer recommendations.

-One (1) landowner, Kevin Wood (Wood Farms Inc.), has signed agreements to participate in the Project.
+Two (2) landowners, Christopher & Dana Morris and Brain Wood, have signed agreements to participate in the Project.
 The parcel trustees are as follows: